The more tools you have as an engineer, the more successful you’ll be. I’m going to go over a list of the 22 most useful tools for engineers.

 Whether in the office or in the field, a USB drive always comes in handy.
 For example in the field, many times I’ve had vendors and customers ask me if I had a USB drive on hand.
 They wanted to do a quick data dump for a new project.

-I typically carry a SanDisk 128GB USB drive with me.
-This way, I know I always have enough space to upload anything I need.
+I typically carry a SanDisk 128GB USB drive.
+This way, I always know I have enough space to upload anything.

 It doesn’t get any more basic than a pencil and eraser.
-But, go to any project site without a pencil and see how limited you feel.
-Even with a smartphone, you can’t quickly draw up diagrams.
+But, go to any project site without a pencil and see how limited you become.
+Because even with a smartphone, you can’t quickly draw up diagrams.

-Plus with a pencil, you can write on just about anything.
-You can take notes on reports, business cards, and spreadsheets you’re given.
-This is A LOT of flexibility.
+Plus with a pencil, you gain the flexibility to write on just about anything.
+You can take notes on reports, business cards, spreadsheets, and so much more.

 A reliable and durable calculator is super useful.
 You don’t need anything too fancy either, like a graphing calculator.
 You just want to be able to do basic functions like the following: